unsik6/unsik6.github.io/_posts/2022-01-30-sparta-git-week2.md

 <hr style="border: solid 0.1px black;"></p>
 <center><img src = "https://user-images.githubusercontent.com/80208196/151696240-f02c6960-b49b-4751-807d-d28cbd6ab46c.PNG" width="300" height="100"></center>
 <center><font size = "2"><span style = "opacity:0.5">The commits after the commit 'Merge branch', include revision of the same file.
 It will make the Merge conflict.</span></font></center>
 &nbsp;&nbsp;If you and your co-workers work at same file in each branch, <I><b>Merge Conflict</b></I> will occur when your team try merging the branches.
-In that case, GitHub doesn't merge your branches with Merge Conflict and notice you have to solve the conflict.
+In that case, GitHub doesn't merge your branches with Merge Conflict.
+It immediately warns you about the conflict, to let you solve the conflict first.
 <br/><br/>

 <center><img src = "https://user-images.githubusercontent.com/80208196/151696689-9e85db1e-8dfc-4ab9-b481-e982f0d0732c.PNG" width="200" height="140"></center>
 <center><font size = "2"><span style = "opacity:0.5">GitHub give you the files which casue Merge Conflict like that.</span></font></center>
-&nbsp;&nbsp;Then, GitHub create new commit, only files which cause the conflict is staged.
-The files were revised like the picture above.
+&nbsp;&nbsp;Then, GitHub creates a new commit, only files which cause the conflict is staged.
+The files would be revised like the image above.
 Among the contents of files, "&lt;&lt;&lt;&lt;&lt;&lt;&lt;HEAD ~ &gt;&gt;&gt;&gt;&gt;&gt; (branchName)" must be revised.
-It include the content of one of branch which cause the conflict before "=======" and the content of another after "=======".
+It include the content of one of the branches which caused the conflict before "=======" and the content of another after "=======".
 After you revise the files, add the files and commit.
 Then, Finally the merge is completed.

 <br/><br/><br/>